 The rules serve as a contract between the entrant and the sponsoring company, so that both sides know what to expect from the giveaway.

-Sponsors have an obligation to make sure that their winners have followed these rules.
-So they'll either vet all of the entries to make sure that they are valid before drawing a winner or they will double-check each of their winners to make sure that everything is on the up-and-up.
-If anything is off about the entry, the winners are disqualified before they are even notified.
+Sponsors have an obligation to make sure that their winners have followed these rules, so they'll either vet all of the entries to make sure that they are valid before drawing a winner or they will double-check each of their winners to make sure that everything is on the up-and-up.
+If anything is off about the entry, the winners will be disqualified before they are even notified.

-Once the winner has been selected and notified, the sponsoring company may choose to do another round of eligibility verification using affidavits, where the winner verifies their entry information in front of a witness.
+Once the winner has been selected and notified, the sponsoring company may choose to do another round of eligibility checks using affidavits, where the winner verifies their entry information in front of a witness.

 It goes without saying that you shouldn't cheat.
-Cheating doesn't pay since it's so easily caught, it's immoral, discourages companies from offering giveaways (and thus, reduces the number of prizes you can win), and it can even carry legal consequences.
+Cheating doesn't pay since it's so easily caught, it's immoral, it discourages companies from offering giveaways (and thus, reduces the number of prizes you can win), and it can even carry legal consequences.